daviebadger/books/restructuredtext/restructuredtext.rst

 Horizontal Lines
 ----------------

-Horizontal lines are at least four same successive punctuation characters surrounded by blank lines between paragraphs:
+Horizontal lines, respectively transitions are at least four same consecutive punctuation characters (usually a hyphen), which are surrounded by a blank line
+around:

 .. code:: rst